Scarborough Shoal: History

 In 1909, Qing China led an expedition to the Paracels, and for the first time formally declared its claim.

 International salvage litigation resulting from the wreck of the Swedish ship Nippon on 8 May 1913, on Scarborough Shoal, was heard and recognised by claimants in the Philippines.

 In the 1930s, the Republic of China and the Insular Government of the Philippines Islands, each without the knowledge of the other, pursued actions relevant to their respective claims on Scarborough Shoal.
 China published a map including Scarborough Shoal in its territory in April 1935.

 In 1935, the Commonwealth of the Philippines was inaugurated under the 1935 Constitution, which reiterated the territorial claims of the Philippines as per the 1898 Treaty of Paris, the 1900 Treaty of Washington, and the 1930 US-UK Treaty.

 In 1938, the Commonwealth asked the United States Department of State to determine ownership of Scarborough Shoal, but there was no documentary evidence of an official Philippine claim over Scarborough Shoal.

 In 1943, China published "China Handbook (1937-1943)" during the Second Sino-Japanese War, which defined the southernmost point of the country was "Triton Island of the Paracel Group".
 China revised the content in 1947, claiming the Spratlys as their southernmost territory for the first time in history.
 In the 1947 China Handbook, China specifically recognized the Spratlys are contested among China, the Philippines, and French Indochina.
 (Note: The original reference to this statement was There is the possibility that the actual reference should be China Handbook 1937–1945, New Edition with 1946 Supplement.
 Compiled by Chinese Ministry of Information.
 New York: Macmillan Co.; 1947.
 Pp. xvi, 844.)

 The Philippine government conducted an oceanographic survey in 1957, and in 1965, the Philippine flag was raised on the shoal.

 In an article from 18 February 1980, the Beijing Review confirmed that astronomer Guo Shoujing built an observatory in the Paracel Islands, and not Scarborough Shoal.

-When the People’s Republic of China built facilities on Mischief Reef within the Philippine EEZ in 1995, then-National Security Advisor José T. Almonte pushed for the construction of a lighthouse on Scarborough Shoal to bolster the Philippine claim.
+When the People's Republic of China built facilities on Mischief Reef within the Philippine EEZ in 1995, then-National Security Advisor Jose T. Almonte pushed for the construction of a lighthouse on Scarborough Shoal to bolster the Philippine claim.
 Parts of the lighthouse had been pre-fabricated on the mainland Philippines but, according to Almonte, the project was halted for internal political reasons and to avoid antagonizing China.